 Overview

 The Data to Policy (D2P) program, developed by Vital Strategies and the U.S. Centers for Disease Control and Prevention (CDC) as part of the Bloomberg Philanthropies Data for Health Initiative, aims to bridge the data-policy gap through team-based training and mentoring of health policy professionals.
-D2P participants develop data-driven policy briefs and recommendations that respond to government health priorities.
+D2P participants develop data-driven policy briefs and recommendations that respond to and inform government health priorities.
 The program employs several types of analysis—including economic evaluation of policy options—to inform policy recommendations.

 Use of economic evaluation methods like cost-effectiveness analysis in public health decision-making is limited by the scarcity of health economists trained in economic modeling approaches for decision analysis in many ministries of health and other government health agencies.
-Vital Strategies and the CDC/CDC Foundation are partnering with Vanderbilt University Medical Center, Vanderbilt Institute for Global Health and Vanderbilt Center for Health Economic Modeling to offer a fellowship in advanced decision modeling for health economic evaluation.
+Vital Strategies and the CDC/CDC Foundation are partnering with Vanderbilt University Medical Center, Vanderbilt Institute for Global Health and the Vanderbilt Center for Health Economic Modeling to offer a fellowship in advanced decision modeling for health economic evaluation.

 The fellowship is open to participants who have successfully completed decision modeling workshops offered by Vital Strategies, CDC Foundation and Vanderbilt University in 2022 and 2024.
 Fellows will have the opportunity to complete a modeling study on a topic of public policy importance in their country, under supervision from Vanderbilt University faculty with expertise in economic evaluation methods and their application in low and middle-income country contexts.
 Fellows will also receive instruction and practical sessions on advanced modeling topics.

-There are 10 fellowships available, which will be awarded on a competitive basis based on the quality and feasibility of the proposed project as well as demonstrated potential for decision-making impact.
+There are 10 fellowship slots available, which will be awarded on a competitive basis based on the quality and feasibility of the proposed project as well as demonstrated potential for decision-making impact.

 Eligibility